Blueocean

 From Connected Networks to Intelligent Networks

-While 5G enables connectivity, 6G aims to embed artificial intelligence directly into the network.
+While 5G focuses on connectivity, 6G embeds artificial intelligence directly into the network, enabling it to:

-6G research explores the use of terahertz (THz) frequencies, enabling ultra-high data rates and supporting data-intensive applications like holographic streaming.
+6G research explores terahertz (THz) spectrum usage, unlocking ultra-high data rates and enabling data-intensive applications such as holographic streaming.

 Extreme Performance Targets